About the Restoration of Rights Project

 The Restoration of Rights Project contains detailed state-by-state analyses of the law and practice in each U.S. jurisdiction relating to restoration of rights and status following arrest or conviction.
 Jurisdictional “profiles” cover areas such as loss and restoration of civil rights and firearms rights, judicial and executive mechanisms for avoiding or mitigating collateral consequences, and provisions addressing non-discrimination in employment and licensing.
 Links to many original sources are included.
 The information in each profile is summarized, followed in each case by a link to the full profile.

 In addition to the jurisdictional profiles, Project materials include a set of 50-state comparison charts that make it possible to see national patterns in restoration laws and policies.
-The Project partnership organizations expect to supplement these resources in weeks to come with a list of entities that may be able to assist individuals in securing relief.

 The resources that comprise the Restoration of Rights Project were originally published in 2006 by CCRC Executive Director Margaret Love, and she has kept them up to date since that time.
 Over the years, the profiles and comparison charts have been expanded to broaden their scope and to account for the many changes in this complex area of the law.
 Project resources have now been re-organized into a unified online platform that makes them easier to access, use, and understand.
 The short “postcard” summaries of the law in each state — which serve as a gateway to more detailed information — have also been reviewed and revised to provide a more current and accurate snapshot of applicable law in each state.